 ALS is a progressive neurodegenerative disease.
-People with ALS experience a gradual decline in muscle function and strength as motor neurons — the nerve cells that control muscle movement — die off.
+People with ALS experience a gradual decline in muscle function and strength as motor neurons — the nerve cells that control muscle movement — die.

 NurOwn in clinical trials

-BrainStorm has successfully completed three clinical trials across Israel and the U.S.
+BrainStorm has successfully completed three clinical trials in Israel and the U.S.

-The results appeared in the scientific journal JAMA Neurology, and suggested that the treatment is safe and well-tolerated, with only mild and temporary side effects observed.
-Further, researchers noted an improvement in the ALS functional rating scale-revised (ALSFRS-R) and forced vital capacity (FVC) in patients following treatment.
-These measures assess progression of ALS in terms of patients’ ability to carry out daily living activities, and lung function.
+The results appeared in the scientific journal JAMA Neurology.
+They suggested that the treatment is safe and well-tolerated, with only mild and temporary side effects.
+Researchers further noted an improvement in the ALS functional rating scale-revised (ALSFRS-R) and forced vital capacity (FVC) following treatment.
+These measures assess the progression of ALS in terms of patients’ ability to carry out daily living activities and lung function.

 The third trial, conducted in the U.S., was a randomized, double-blind, placebo-controlled Phase 2 study (NCT02017912) assessing the safety of NurOwn in 48 ALS patients.
-Participants were followed for three months prior to treatment and then received a combined IM-IT injection of either NurOwn or a placebo.
-They were then monitored for another six months to see whether the treatment was safe, and whether it produced a clinical response.
-Doctors monitored the patients using several measures, including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.
+Researchers followed participants for three months prior to treatment.
+They then treated them with a combined IM-IT injection of either NurOwn or a placebo.
+Investigators monitored participants for another six months to see whether the treatment was safe and whether it produced a clinical response.
+They used several measures, including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.

-The results of the Phase 2 trial were presented at the 2018 American Association of Neurological Surgeons (AANS) conference and 2018 Northeast amyotrophic lateral sclerosis consortium (NEALS) meeting.
+Researchers presented the results of the trial at the 2018 American Association of Neurological Surgeons (AANS) conference and 2018 Northeast amyotrophic lateral sclerosis consortium (NEALS) meeting.
 The presentations showed improvement in ALSFRS-R scores as well as biomarker changes associated with neuroprotection and immunomodulation (changes in the immune system response).

-A Phase 3, randomized, double-blind, placebo-controlled clinical trial (NCT03280056) is currently recruiting participants at the UC Irvine Alpha Stem Cell Clinic, Cedars-Sinai Medical Center, Pacific Medical Center Research Institute, Massachusetts General Hospital, Mayo Clinic, and University of Massachusetts.
-Participants in the study will receive repeated IT doses of either NurOwn or a placebo over a 28-week period, and their ALSFRS-R scores and biomarkers will be compared.
+A Phase 3, randomized, double-blind, placebo-controlled clinical trial (NCT03280056) investigated NurOwn in 189 ALS patients at the UC Irvine Alpha Stem Cell Clinic, Cedars-Sinai Medical Center, Pacific Medical Center Research Institute, Massachusetts General Hospital, Mayo Clinic, and University of Massachusetts.
+Participants received three IT doses of either NurOwn or a placebo three weeks apart.
+Researchers then monitored them over a 28-week period and compared their ALSFRS-R scores and biomarkers.